-Denise Nakano joined NBC 10 as a weekend anchor in 2003.
-She can currently be seen anchoring the weekend evenings on NBC 10 News and reporting during the week.
+Denise Nakano joined NBC10 as a weekend anchor in 2003.
+She can currently be seen anchoring NBC10 News on weekend evenings and reporting during the week.
 Prior to joining NBC10, Nakano was a general assignment reporter and substitute anchor at KCPQ in Seattle, Washington.

-Nakano’s on-air television career began in 1997 at KHSL-TV in Chico, California, where she was an anchor/reporter/producer.
-From there, she headed east to WTVH-TV in Syracuse, New York, where she worked as an anchor/reporter.
+Nakano’s on-air career began in 1997 at KHSL in Chico, California, where she was an anchor, reporter, and producer.
+She later headed east to WTVH in Syracuse, New York, where she worked as an anchor/reporter.

-Nakano grew up in Los Angeles, California, and graduated from University of the Pacific in Stockton, California, where she earned a Bachelor of Arts degree in Communications.
+Nakano grew up in Los Angeles, California, and graduated from University of the Pacific in Stockton with a Bachelor of Arts in Communications.
 She also minored in Political Science.

 Nakano is an active member of the Asian American Journalists Association and previously served as a National Board Representative of AAJA.

 When not covering the news, Nakano, a certified scuba diver, enjoys scuba diving in tropical waters, making jewelry, and spending time with her family.
-She also completed the 2002 Seattle Marathon.
 Nakano and her husband reside in the Philadelphia area with their two sons.